Skip to Content

 Curtain Puddling Length

-If you want minimal puddling add 1 to 3 inches or 3 to 8 centimeters to the final length of your curtains.
-Moderate puddling will require up to 3 to 6 inches or 8 to 15 centimeters of additional height to your curtains.
+If you want minimal puddling, add 1 to 3 inches or 3 to 8 centimeters to the final length of your curtains.
+Moderate puddling will require up to 3 to 6 inches or 8 to 15 centimeters of additional height.

 Curtain Floating Length

-The floating curtain fall style will look best for sheerer and willowy fabrics to frame windows that offer a panoramic view.
-Homeowners can choose to add another layer of material to these curtains to add the effect that the curtains are floating.
+The floating curtain fall style will look best for sheer and willowy fabrics to frame windows with a panoramic view.
+Homeowners can choose to add another layer of material to these to add the effect that they are floating.

-This floating effect is named just so because of the open space between the curtain’s end and the floor, making cleaning easier than puddling curtains.
-If you have pets around the house, it is better to employ the floating style so that your pets won’t reach them.
+This floating effect is named because of the open space between the curtain’s end and the floor, making cleaning easier than puddling on the floor.
+If you have pets around the house, it is better to employ the floating style so your pets won’t reach them.

 Kiss Length Curtains